umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 ![Therm Readout Panel](adc/gbt_client_adc_readout_readchannel.png)

-1. Configure settings as follows
+1. Configure settings and check ADC read outs as follows
     - **PC**: UMDlab, **GBT ID**: 10, **SCA ID**: 0, **Version**: 2
     - For now, set address to **Read Channel** and **Line** to 24, then 25, then 0.
-Clicking read on the right updates the **Data out** field.
+For each line, clicking read on the right updates the **Data out** field.
-    - Line 24 should be around 0.83 and line 25 should be around 0.5
+    - Power lines: line 24 should be around 0.83 and line 25 should be around 0.5,
+      both within ~0.02
-    - Line 0 should be around 0.53
+    - Line 0 should be around 0.53, within ~0.04 (depending on the temperature)
     - If you're getting an error, try clicking **Activate Channel** then try again

 2. When looking in slot **`JD10`**
     - Also read out lines 5, 6, and 7.
-They should all be 0.55
+They should all be 0.5, within ~0.04

 3. When looking in slot **`JD11`**
     - Also read out lines 2, 3, and 4.
-They should all be 0.55
+They should all be 0.55, within ~0.04

 4. Change address to **Current Source** and put `ffffffff` (8 `f`s) in **Data in**, then click **read/write**

 5. Put address back to **Read Channel** and check lines 1, 16, 17, and 18 by
    clicking read and looking at **Data out**
-    - Expected value 0.29 (was 0.15 before)
+    - Expected value 0.29 (was 0.15 before), within ~0.04

 ### Optical to Master GBT